alexodan/reddit-favs/front-reddit-favs/README.md

+# Reddit Favs

-## How to run the project
+## How to run the Front End

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the front-reddit-fabs project directory, you can run:

-### `npm start`
+`npm install` and then `npm start`

-Runs the app in the development mode.<br />
+This runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.

 You will also see any lint errors in the console.

+## Running the Back End

+Build the image with docker `docker build . -t go-dock`

+Run the image `docker run -p 8080:8080 go-dock`